brianhornick/NBA-Stats-Analysis-SQL/README.md

 ![image_alt](https://github.com/brianhornick/NBA-Stats-Analysis-SQL/blob/main/Images/Screenshot%202025-02-23%20140055.png?raw=true)

-As we can see, shooting a higher 3-point percentage does seem to lead to more wins than outrebounding opponents.
+As we can see, shooting a higher 3-point percentage (69.88%) does seem to lead to more wins than outrebounding opponents(64.11%).
 However, the difference isn't huge and both do show a significant correlation with winning games.

 ### Conclusion